Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Disabling-Policies.md

 }
 ```

 ### Log based alerts

-In AMBA virtual machine alerts are scoped to the subscription level so if the disable tag is added at the subscription level it will disables all targeted policies to all VMS.
+In AMBA-ALZ virtual machine alerts are scoped to the subscription level so if the disable tag is added at the subscription level it will disables all targeted policies to all VMS.

 To disable the VM alerts for individual virtual machines or hybrid VMs, tag the relevant resources with the **MonitorDisable** tag.
 The alert queries reference resource properties in [Azure Resource Graph](https://learn.microsoft.com/en-us/azure/governance/resource-graph/overview).
 If a resource contains the specified tag name and value, it is included in an exclusion list, preventing alerts.
 This allows dynamic exclusion of resources from the VM alerts without deleting or disabling the whole alert.